oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Void

-The Black Chroma has a special unique stash of cards called the **Void**, which she keeps instead of a carried Hand.
+The Black Chroma has a special unique stash of cards called the **Void**, which she keeps between conflicts instead of a carried Hand.
 See the Black Chroma Techs for more details on this (p.
 XX).

 ## Card Details